Begin Your Journey toward Mastery.

 Christopher is the publisher and CEO of Classical Academic Press and a consultant to classical schools and homeschools around the country.
 He is also the author of several books on classical education.

 Andrew is the academic dean at Covenant Classical School in Fort Worth, Texas.
-Andrew is a veteran mathematics teacher and is featured in our course Teaching Math Classically.
+Andrew is a veteran mathematics teacher and has been a keynote speaker at both math and science and Society for Classical Learning conferences.

 Robyn Burlew, MEd

 Robyn is the upper school principal and academic dean at the Veritas School in Richmond, Virginia.
-A seasoned classical educator, she is featured in our course on the Essentials of Effective Teaching.
+A seasoned classical educator, she is also dedicated to mentoring other teachers.

 Andrew is the founder and president of the Circe Institute and a national speaker and consultant on classical education.
 He is the coauthor of Classical Education: The Movement Sweeping America and The Lost Tools of Writing.